Gopiandcode/ceramist-artefact/readme.md

 make[1]: Leaving directory '/ceramist'
 ```

-At this point all the proofs in the artefact have been compiled and the docker image is read.
+At this point all the proofs in the artefact have been compiled and the docker image is ready.

-To browse the files within the container, first start the docker container:
+To browse the files within the image, first start a docker container from the image:
 ```
 docker run --name ceramist --rm -it ceramist:1.01
 ```
 You should now be dropped into a shell with the working directory set to a folder containing the ceramist source code.
-From here you can explore the source code/build the coqdoc documenation (using `make doc`, and the output will be placed into a html folder at the ceramist root).
+From here you can explore the source code/build the coqdoc documenation (using `eval $(opam env) && make doc`, and the output will be placed into a html folder at the ceramist root).

 If you wish to browse the files on your local machine, start up the
 docker container, using the command above, and *while it is still